stripe/stripe-python/README.md

 stripe.max_network_retries = 2
 ```

-Various errors can trigger a retry, for example a connection error or a timeout,
+Various errors can trigger a retry, like a connection error or a timeout, and
-but also an API response whose HTTP status code is `409`.
+also certain API responses like HTTP status `409 Conflict`.

 [Idempotency keys][idempotency-keys] are automatically generated and added to
 requests, when not given, to guarantee that retries are safe.